vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 ## Next Steps

 In this blog you were introduced to the process of creating a basic Sphinx project and how to generate your first document.
 You were able to easily create a table of contents and add pages, that were automatically indexed for you by Sphinx.
-Part 2 of this series will delve more deeply into the Sphinx facitlties and syntax you can use to describe REST APIs in detail.
+[Part 2](https://vichargrave.github.io/programming/read-the-docs-made-simple-2/){:target="_blank"} of this series will delve more deeply into the Sphinx facitlties and syntax you can use to describe REST APIs in detail.